-In this paper, we show the existence for metrics of any prescribed scalar curvature on Delzant polytope (including extremal metrics) under the assumption of uniform stability.
-As we know, though the equation of extremal metric is on the complex manifolds, for the toric manifolds, the equation can be reduced to a real equation on the Delzant polytope in real space.
-The second author with his collaborators develops a framework to study one type of 4-th order PDE's which includes the Abreu equation(cf.\cite{L-J,L-J-1,L-J-2,L-J-3,L-J-4,L-X1,L-X2,L-X-S-J,CLS1,CLS2,L-S}).
-We call this the {\em real affine techinique}.
+In this paper, we study the existence for metrics of {\em any prescribed scalar curvature} on Delzant polytope (including extremal metrics) under the assumption of uniform stability.
+As we know, though the equation of extremal metric is on the complex manifolds, for the toric manifolds, the equation can be reduced to a real equation on the Delzant polytope.
+The second author with his collaborators developed a systematic package of tools to study one type of fourth order PDEs which includes the Abreu equation (cf.\cite{L-J,L-J-1,L-J-2,L-J-3,L-J-4,L-X1,L-X2,L-X-S-J,CLS1,CLS2,L-S}).
+We call the package the {\em real affine techinique}.
 This is explained in \cite{CLS}.
 The challenging part is then to study the boundary behavior of the Abreu equation near the boundary of polytope.
-For the boundary of polytopes, they can be thought as the interior of the complex manifold.
+The boundary of polytopes can be thought as the interior of the complex manifold.
 The important issue is then to generalize the affine techniques to the complex case.
-In \cite{CLS}, we made an attempt on this direction, in particular, we obtain the estimate of Ricci curvature $\mc K$ near the edges in terms of the bound of $H$(cf. Theorem \ref{theorem_3.4.2}).
+In \cite{CLS}, we made an attempt on this direction.
+In particular, we obtain the estimate of the Ricci curvature $\mc K$ in terms of the bound of $H$ (cf. Theorem \ref{theorem_3.4.2}).
 We call the technique the {\em complex affine technique}.
 The real/complex affine techniques play an important role in both \cite{CLS} and this paper.